wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 0.9.7.3 =
+* Fix (hopefully) for the disappearing top/bottom adverts that affected some users.
+Special thanks to numaga.com for the debug access.

 = 0.9.7.2 =
 Release with more debugging to try to track down top/bottom ads which have gone missing on some blogs.